quat1024/dazzle-2/README.md

 ## todo

-should really clean up the resource-gen code before i go adding more repetitive 16-colors content lmao. anyway
+should really clean up the resource-gen code before i go adding more repetitive 16-colors content lmao
+* tbh i basically wanna make arrp 2 "generates stuff on-demand" edition
+* the code is patently terrible, i left some notes in a readme in that package of the source tree

+anyway

 * more "natural" light sources, e.g. more types of lanterns and torches
   * something animated could be fun, like a lantern with a fire in it
-  * Spend MORE on candles
+  * ~~Spend MORE on candles~~i forgot they're in 1.17 lol
   * modern-style light bulbs and lampshades, maybe
   * art is hard ;)
 * invisible lights